Shahnameh of Shah Tahmasp: History

-It was created in Tabriz at the order of Shah Ismail I who had recently taken control of the city.
-Shah Ismail I was a charismatic and militarily aggressive leader, which allowed him to conquer large swaths of territory with cosmopolitan populations.
+This edition of the Shahnameh was created in Tabriz by the order of Shah Ismail I who had recently taken control of the city.
+Ismail was a charismatic and militarily aggressive leader, which allowed him to conquer large swaths of territory with cosmopolitan populations.
 Because of this, he had access to a wide variety of artists with many specialties and training in different styles, which allowed for the collaboration of artists and resulted in a new style of illumination later named the Tabriz Style.

-He commissioned the most prominent artists of Safavid Persia, to illustrate this manuscript as a demonstration of the shift in political landscape and as an assertion of his dominance as the Shah.
-A commission of the Shahnameh was a common way to assert legitimacy as a ruler because the text portrays the shah as a strong, stable individual who was to be unquestionably obeyed and respected.
+He commissioned the most prominent artists of Safavid Iran, to illustrate this manuscript as a demonstration of the shift in political landscape and as an assertion of his dominance as the Shah.
+A commission of the Shahnameh was a common way to assert legitimacy as a ruler because the text portrays the king as a strong, stable individual who was to be unquestionably obeyed and respected.

-Such an expensive and lavishly decorated manuscript would have presented Ismail I as a successful and powerful leader tied to the strength and notoriety of the Persians.
+Such an expensive and lavishly decorated manuscript would have presented Ismail I as a successful and powerful leader tied to the strength and notoriety of the Iranians.
 Most likely, the manuscript was either intended to ultimately be given as a gift to Suleiman the Magnificent, sultan of the Ottoman Empire, or perhaps to celebrate the return of his son Tahmasp from a period as governor of Herat.
 The Shahnameh has been described as a mixture of a mythology and a history of the Iranian people.
 This makes it comparable to works with similar themes from other regions of the world, such as the Old Testament's Book of Kings or the Iliad.

 Although the exact dates are still debated, most scholars believe the work began in the 1520s.
-It would have taken multiple generations of artists to complete, and many great artists took the position of director, including Sultan Mohammad, Mir Musavvir, and Aqa Mirak.
+It would have taken multiple generations of artists to complete, and many great artists took the position of director, including Sultan Mohammed, Mir Musavvir, and Aqa Mirak.
 Shah Ismail I died in 1524 shortly after the work on the manuscript had begun.
 Tahmasp I then succeeded the throne, but at 11 years old was certainly not old enough to recognize the importance of promoting great art and culture in society.
-Presumably, his advisers pushed for completion of the manuscript and it was likely close to completion by the mid-1530s during his reign.
+Presumably, his advisers pushed for the completion of the manuscript and it was likely close to completion by the mid-1530s during his reign.